radicle-dev/radicle.xyz/_guides/user.md

 Let's dive into it step-by-step.

 First, we need to make sure we're in our working copy of the `dark-star` repository.
-We can check using the `rad .` invocation that the current repository's RID matches that of `dark-star`.
+You can always check the current Radicle repository using the `rad .` invocation.

     $ rad .
     rad:z3cyotNHuasWowQ2h4yF9c3tFFdvc